aldivi/caland/CALANDv3_User_Guide_PDFsourcefile.md

 	- The climate raw data file is a .csv file of annual climate scalars (fraction) for vegetation and soil carbon fluxes.
 	- The .csv file consits of four ID columns: Region, Land_Type, Ownership, and Component (Soil or Vegetation); and one column for each year, starting in year 2010.
 	- These fractions will directly scale the vegetation and soil C flux values under a historic climate in `CALAND()`
-	- There must be a valid climate file, even if historic climate is designated ([`CLIMATE = HIST`](#arguments-in-write_caland_inputs)), in which case  all climate scalars will be changed to 1.
+	- There must be a valid climate file, even if historic climate is designated (<span style="color:blue">`CLIMATE = HIST`</span>), in which case  all climate scalars will be changed to 1.

 - Wildfire raw data file (e.g., fire\_area\_canESM2\_85\_bau\_2001\_2100.csv)
 	- The wildfire raw data file is a .csv file of annual wildfire areas (units = ha).
 	- The .csv file consists of two ID columns (Region and Ownership), and a fire area column for each year, starting in year 2001.
 All possible Region-Ownership combinations are included (81 total), even if they don't exist.
 	- The wildfire areas from 2001 to 2015 are averaged by `write_caland_inputs()` to compute the initial 2010 wildfire areas written to the scenario input file.
-If historic climate is designated, ([`CLIMATE = HIST`](#arguments-in-write_caland_inputs)), the average 2001 to 2015 burn areas in the RCP 8.5 wildfire raw data are used for initial 2010 burn areas and throughout the entire simulation (same value, no trend).
+If historic climate is designated, (<span style="color:blue">`CLIMATE = HIST`</span>), the average 2001 to 2015 burn areas in the RCP 8.5 wildfire raw data are used for initial 2010 burn areas and throughout the entire simulation (same value, no trend).
 	- Wildfire severity fractions of the annual wildfire areas are hard-wired in `write_caland_inputs()`; and are not dependent on the selected climate.
 The high, medium, and low severity fractions are uniform across the State of California, starting with high = 0.26, medium = 0.29, and low = 0.45.
 The high severity fraction increases annually at a historical rate (i.e., 0.0027) and the low and medium fractions increase proportionally in order to account for the total wildfire area each year.
-	- Non-regeneration areas are parameterized as a function of the high severity fraction and a threshold distance from burn edge; however this is handled in [`CALAND()`](#arguments-in-caland) with the `NR_Dist` argument.
+	- Non-regeneration areas are parameterized as a function of the high severity fraction and a threshold distance from burn edge; however this is handled in <span style="color:blue">`CALAND()`</span> with the `NR_Dist` argument.

 - Mortality raw data file (e.g., mortality\_annual\_july\_2018.csv)
 	- The mortality raw data file is a .csv file of mortality fractions (units = fraction), representing the annual mortality rate as a fraction of live biomass carbon (above-ground main canopy and roots).